 Eli Handmade carriers are manufactured in Šumperk, Czech Republic, by (surprise, surprise) Eli – i.e. Eliška Matějčková who made her first carrier (surprise, surprise) for her own son several years ago.
-I must admit I intentionally avoided reviewing this brand for some time and I had to take some courage to do so.
-The first reason is that I am not really fond of the extra-soft waist belts (which I knew Eli Handmade was typical for) and the second reason is that one of the carriers did not get much excited reviews in our local babywearing group a while ago.
+I must admit I intentionally avoided reviewing this brand for some time and I had to summon up courage to do so.
+The first reason is that I am not really fond of extra-soft waist belts (which I knew was typical of Eli Handmade) and the second reason is that one of the carriers did not get much excited reviews in our local babywearing group a while ago.
 Why?
 I cannot really say, to be honest.
 Maybe it was the choice of the particular tester carrier (as Eliška said helself, it was a trial carrier), maybe the overall dissatisfaction was caused by the first critical reviews and the rest just jumped on the bandwagon.
 All in all, Eli has a quite large and stable fanbase, so there has to be something about these carriers, don’t you think?

 I finally decided to give the carrier a try because of the wrap it is made of.
 The turquoise prototype of ROAR Ziuuu is beautiful, very pleasant to touch, very soft, pliable and adequately durable (maybe a bit too thin for a wrap conversion, but whatever – it is not that much of a problem) – as I wrote earlier, the first “generation” of ROAR wraps is the closest to my heart and the minimalist Ziuuu is not an exception (moreover, in the turquoise colour I adore!).